Aquinnmo/chip-champ/DEPLOYMENT_CHECK.md

 **If CSS is not loading:**
 - Check that `/static/css/style.css` returns Status 200 in browser dev tools
-- If it returns 404, the static files routing is not working
+- If it returns 404, the static files routing or collection is not working

 **If images are not loading:**
 - Check that `/static/images/cc_logo.png` returns Status 200
-- If 404, same routing issue
+- If 404, same routing or collection issue

 **If nothing is styled:**
 - Check that the CSS file content is correct (not empty or error page)